Java NIO (E/S non bloquantes) avec exemple serveur-client – java.nio.ByteBuffer et channels.Selector – Java NIO Vs. IO

 - Créez

-qui ouvre la connexion sur leport 1111
+CrunchifyNIOServer.javaqui ouvre la connexion sur leport 1111 - utilisez

 - utilisez

-pour vérifier si le canal est prêt pour la lecture- si oui - lire à partir du tampon et imprimer sur la console Eclipse
+isReadable()pour vérifier si le canal est prêt pour la lecture- si oui - lire à partir du tampon et imprimer sur la console Eclipse

 - Une fois que vous obtenez le nom de l'entreprise "crunchify"